Health Insurance Waiting Period Guide

 • Some insurance companies offer an option to reduce waiting period by paying additional premium.

-• There is also a common cooling period of waiting period of 1 month for accidental hospitalization or overall any claim to be registered.
+• There is also a common cooling period of waiting period of 1 month for accidental hospitalisation or overall any claim to be registered.
 Hence you may not be able to immediately register a claim post buying a policy.

 Conclusion